sofiaHrishina/dz2/dz3/README.md

-This is my dz that contains several ts and txt files and a dir Have a good day!
+This is my fixed dz3
+Have a good day!